Please note that we do not have any Private Lake Membership openings at this time.

 Friday-Sunday and All Holidays (and Days in between Holidays and Weekend) – Are Always Open to Members.

 Again, if MHW staff are not present to use the lake during periods that are closed to members, the lake is open for normal use.
-(Members will most often text or email us to see if we are using a particular lake.)
-These hours are set up this way to maximize member use around the weekends, holidays, and overnight camping, and allow our team and staff to ride or train away from students and the public.
+(Members will most often text or email us to see if we are using a particular lake that day.)
+These hours are set up this way to maximize member use around the weekends, holidays, and overnight camping, and allow our team and staff to teach, ride, or play in privacy.

 Cost: Memberships are up to $5000 for the first year, and up to $3500 for each additional year.
 Shared memberships are allowed for up to a $1000 fee, but only count as one (1) membership for rotational purposes.
 Members may purchase up to two (2) full memberships.
 Credit card payments are allowed with a small fee to cover the merchant charges.
-First year costs are usually based on the improvements needed.
+First year costs are usually based on the improvements needed, and are on a case by case basis.

 Camping: Overnight Tent and/or RV camping and summer/winter storage is most often permitted, on a case by case basis.